Websites

 What is a UI extension?

 A UI extension allows developers to extend the basic functionality of a Contentful web app.
-UI extensions provide a better editorial experience to editors, or content teams to produce the best content.
+UI extensions provide a better editorial experience to editors or content teams to produce the best content.
 Not only are UI extensions helpful from an SEO standpoint, but they also improve conversions, thereby leading to increased profits.

 It’s worth mentioning that UI extensions in Contentful are not the same as Contentful Apps.
-Contentful UI extensions serve as building blocks, or tools to customize a part of Contentful’s editor.
+Contentful UI extensions serve as building blocks or tools to customize a part of Contentful’s editor.
+They have limited applicability in terms of replicating functionality across multiple spaces.
+Apps, on the other hand, can be shared across all your spaces.

 Contentful’s UI extensions come with additional capabilities such as installation screen, configuration, and state management, simplifying maintenance and upgrades.